DS-Aditya-928/MNISTReader/README.md

 # Proof that it is learning:

 Initially, the models accuracy on a new set of digits will be quite low, but as it learns, its starting accuracy with digits its never seen will increase.

+# Areas of improvement:

+The backpropogation algorithm is hard coded for a 3 layer network; I was working on a programmatic apporach for more layers but ran out of time :(